top of page

 Angie Northey at Work

-My other life as an engineer.
+My former life as an engineer.
 Photo taken in 2021.

 Angie